 - Buyer issues Purchase Order - Purchase Orders cannot be issued to Vendors who are on the State of Florida Convicted Vendor List, the State of Florida's Suspended Vendor List or the City of Jacksonville's Disqualified Vendor List.
-It is the Buyer's responsibility to check these lists prior to moving forward. - Buyer must ensure the Vendor complies will all requirements for insurance, Critical Infrastructure Protection (CIP), information security, physical security, and safety requirements prior to approving the Purchase Order - Buyer must ensure Vendor is set up in the Procurement Platform with the exact entity name as shown on the State of Florida Division of Corporations' website (sunbiz.org)
+It is the Buyer's responsibility to check these lists prior to moving forward. - Buyer, with the assistance of the Business Unit, must ensure the Vendor complies will all requirements for insurance, Critical Infrastructure Protection (CIP), information security, physical security, and safety requirements prior to approving the Purchase Order where applicable - Buyer must ensure Vendor is set up in the Procurement Platform with the exact entity name as shown on the State of Florida Division of Corporations' website (sunbiz.org) unless the vendor is located out of the United States.

-2.3 INFORMAL PURCHASES BETWEEN OF \$50,000 AND \$300,000
+2.3 INFORMAL PURCHASES FOR SUPPLIES & SERVICES BETWEEN OF \$ 50,000 AND \$ 300,000 ANNUALLY, OR \$ 300,000 for O&M & CAPITAL PROJECTS

-Buyer obtains a minimum of three (3) properly documented quotes, unless JEA fails to receive 3 quotes despite using all reasonable efforts, and this requirement is waived by the CPO.
+Buyer obtains a minimum of three (3) properly documented quotes, unless JEA fails to receive 3 quotes despite using all reasonable efforts, and this requirement is waived by the CPO or Delegate.

 All communications and questions during an Informal Purchase Process are subject to Ex Parte Communication requirements stated in the Code, Section 1-107, and the Buyer should ensure all Vendors are aware of the requirements.
-These communications must be documented and should include the following: date, originator of the communication, Vendor name and firm, phone call or e-mail, time of communication, and topic.
+These communications must be documented and should include the following: date, originator of the communication, Vendor name and firm, phone call or email, time of communication, and topic.

-The following detailed checklist is a guideline and the process may vary depending on the facts and circumstances of a particular Procurement.
+The following detailed checklist is a guideline, and the process may vary depending on the facts and circumstances of a particular Procurement.